GNS3/gns3-server/docs/general.rst

 Concurrency
 ------------

-A VM can't process multiple request in the same time.
-But you can make multiple request on multiple VM.
-It's transparent for the client when the first request on a VM start a lock is acquire for this VM id and released for the next request at the end.
+A node can't process multiple request in the same time.
+But you can make multiple request on multiple node.
+It's transparent for the client when the first request on a Node start a lock is acquire for this node id and released for the next request at the end.
 You can safely send all the requests in the same time and let the server manage an efficent concurrency.

-We think it can be a little slower for some operations, but it's remove a big complexity for the client due to the fact only some command on some VM can be concurrent.
+We think it can be a little slower for some operations, but it's remove a big complexity for the client due to the fact only some command on some node can be concurrent.